Hacksore/bluelinky-docs/website/versioned_docs/version-2.0.0/api-reference.md

 {
   username: 'username', // Required - Username for the BlueLink account
   password: 'password', // Required - Password for the BlueLink account
-  region: 'US', // Required - Region where the vehicle/account is
+  region: 'US', // Required - Region where the vehicle/account is (US, EU) Supprt for CA is in the works
   pin: '1234', // Required - PIN code used on the account for the vehicle
   autoLogin: true, // Optional - override the autologin behaviour
   deviceUuid: '202020202' // Optional - Something use for EU?